 SINGLES: “You Belong to Me”

-BACKGROUND: Released today, the album is Adams’ first featuring all original material since 2008.
+BACKGROUND: The album is Adams’ first featuring all original material since 2008.
 His 13th studio disc came together across continents and countries similar to the disc 11, with Adams and Vallance working with legendary rocker Jeff Lynne, who produced the disc.

 “It was a fun way to make a record,” Vallance wrote.
 “We’d send audio files back and forth by email, trying different things until we got it right.
 No deadline, no pressure.
 In fact, there’s a line in one of the songs on the album that pretty much sums it up: ‘Do you wanna start a revolution, or do you just wanna have some fun?’
 The answer is: we just wanted to have some fun.
 And we did!”